-On the other hand, when tape is used, the resultant sound is more mellow, similar to the tone of the Western flute.
+On the other hand, when the adhesive tape is used, the resultant sound is more mellow, similar to the tone of the Western flute.
 While it may not sound bad, it is not suited for playing pieces in which you want to express the unique quality of this instrument.
-Hence, it is recommended that tape be used only during practice, and not during actual performances.
+Hence, it is recommended that adhesive tape to be used only during practice, and not during actual performances.

 Check out the following video to hear the difference!